 Some patients experience more pain than others.
 Your doctor will work with you and prescribe whatever pain medications are necessary to keep you comfortable during your recovery process.

-You will want to avoid sleeping on the ear for at least the first 3 or 4 weeks.
+You will want to avoid sleeping on the ear for at least the first three to four weeks.

-At the end of ear reconstruction surgery, however, you will have ears that have a look and functionality that will restore your self-confidence, self-esteem and self-image.
+At the end of ear reconstruction surgery, however, you will have ears that have a look good and function well, restoring your self-confidence, self-esteem and self-image.

 The procedures discussed here deal with more severe cases requiring major rebuilding of the ear itself, either externally, internally, or both.

 External ear construction is essentially a process of building up the ear shape either with artificial materials or with biological materials.
-The aim is to leave you with an ear that looks totally normal and functions so as well.
+The goal is to leave you with an ear that looks totally normal and functions properly as well.

 Your doctor may use artificial or natural materials to rebuild an ear.
 The procedure will vary and depends on the current condition of the ear, if one exists at all.